Nanolat/sotopless-octopress/source/tutorials/cpp-api.markdown

         */
         typedef int64_t rank_t;

         /*!
-Put a new user score.
+Post a new user score.
 If a score exists for the user, it is overwritten.
          * \param leaderboard_handle [IN] the handle of the leaderboard to query.
          * \param user_handle [IN] the handle of the user to query.
          * \param score [IN] the score of the given user.